ZhenshuoZhou/Dataset/self-built dataset/README.md

-The ‘image’ folder includes representative images from the self-built dataset.
-Detailed information and complete access to the dataset can be obtained from:
+Owing to the file size constraints imposed by GitHub, the ‘image’ folder includes only representative images from the self-built dataset.
+Detailed information and complete access to the full dataset can be obtained from: